Gecko: A Simulation Environment with Stateful Feedback for Refining Agent Tool Calls: The Gecko Simulation Environment

-\subsection{LLM-based task state estimator}
+\subsection{LLM-based Task State Estimator}

-Task state records the progress of a task.
-It summarizes the cumulative effects of past tool calls and serves as Gecko’s central reference for grounding tool calls.
-Given the previous task state and the newest tool call and its response, a helper LLM updates the task state to reflect the effect of that call.
-For example, given the previous task state `apples in cart: 3' and a tool response `successfully remove one apple', the updated state would be `apples in cart: 2'.
-The most recent task state is used as input to the response generator (Section \ref{sec:response_generator}).
-For more examples, see Fig. \ref{fig:example}(c) and Fig. \ref{fig2}.
+The task state is a compact textual representation of task progress in Gecko.
+It summarizes the cumulative effects of previous tool calls and serves as the shared context for later response generation and task-level judgment.
+Given the previous task state, the tool call, and the simulated response, a helper LLM updates the state to reflect the effect of that call.
+For example, given the previous state ``apples in cart: 3'' and a tool response ``successfully removed one apple,'' the updated state would be ``apples in cart: 2.''
+The task state is used by the response generator (Section~\ref{sec:response_generator}) to preserve cross-call consistency and by the task feedback generator (Section~\ref{sec:feedback}) to judge whether the user objective has been satisfied.
+For more examples, see Fig.~\ref{fig:example}(c) and Fig.~\ref{fig2}.

 Similar to task response generation, there is no direct measurement of task state estimation performance.
-In Table \ref{tab:task_state_accuracy}, the performance of task success/failure estimation is generally very good.
-This indirectly supports the effectiveness of task state estimation.
+We therefore rely on the downstream task-success judgment in Table~\ref{tab:task_state_accuracy} as an indirect evaluation.
+The strong true positive and true negative rates suggest that the estimated states provide useful information for determining task completion.

-\subsection{LLM-based task feedback generator}
+\subsection{LLM-based Task Feedback Generator}

 We use a judge LLM to create feedback to be sent to the planning LLM.
 There are two steps.
-First, we use the task description as input and let the judge LLM generate a checklist specifying what aspects are important for indicating the completion of this task, such as `The \textit{temp} folder is created in \textit{document}' and `The \textit{report.pdf} is moved to \textit{temp}' for the task in Fig. \ref{fig2}.
+First, we use the task description as input and let the judge LLM generate a checklist specifying what aspects are important for indicating the completion of this task, such as `The \textit{temp} folder is created in \textit{document}' and `The \textit{report.pdf} is moved to \textit{temp}' for the task in Fig.~\ref{fig2}.
 Second, we let the judge LLM decide whether the Gecko execution results fully satisfy the checklist: if yes, then the task feedback indicates success; if not fully satisfied, the judge LLM identifies remaining objectives, and another round of LLM planning and Gecko simulation will be executed.
 Specifically, the input to the judge LLM includes the task, tool calls from the planning LLM, the simulated responses (Section \ref{sec:response_generator}), and the task state (Section \ref{sec:state}).
-An example of task feedback is shown in Fig. \ref{fig:example}(c).
+An example of task feedback is shown in Fig.~\ref{fig:example}(c).